zookz/cordova-plugin-health/README.md

 - when querying for activities, calories and distance are provided when available in HealthKit and never in Google Fit
 - in Android, the start and end dates returned are the date of the first and the last available samples.
 If no samples are found, start and end may not be set.
+- when bucketing, buckets will include the whole hour / day / month / week / year where start and end times fall into.
+For example, if your start time is 2016-10-21 10:53:34, the first daily bucket will start at 2016-10-21 00:00:00
+- weeks start on Monday

 ### store()